okode/movies-microfrontends/ionic4-spa/README.md

 * Download URL: http://localhost:4200/main.js
 * Prefix for frontend routes: /

-Go to the configured application and *Star test*.
+Go to the configured application and *Start test* and download sample host application if needed.

 # Running host application